 Finally, on your imaginary hike, sneak a look into the knapsacks, bundles, and sleds of your imaginary companions.
 You'll find the letters they wrote, the stone tools they used, the maps they made, and much more.
 These precious and irreplaceable objects are cared for in perpetuity by the park's Collections personnel.

 As we continue to preserve and study the park and preserve's cultural resources, we bring the faces of Katmai's people into focus, and begin to understand how their stories are a part of human history.
-Click the links on the navigation bar to the left to learn more.
+Click the links on the navigation bar above to learn more.